nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

     val myList = List(1, 2, 3)
 ```

 But let us look deeper.
 This syntax is a convenient sugar to make the language simpler to write in.
-An equal way to build a list element by element in Scala 3 without the sugar is this:
+An equal way to build a list element-by-element in Scala 3 without the sugar is this:

 ```scala
     val myList = 1::2::3::Nil